Biplov01/TFormerEEG/README.md

 Models: XGBoost, EEGNet, Trasnformer-based & TFormerEEG

-Best performance: TFormerEEG (93% accuracy)
+--Best performance: TFormerEEG (93% accuracy)

 Models performance details can be viewed at:

-motor-imagery-all-models.ipynb
+--motor-imagery-all-models.ipynb

 and the data loading to preprocessing is given in: